 Method 1: Using Hard Keys

-Step 3: Just in few seconds, you’ll be presented with the Recovery Mode menu on your Galaxy Tab A.
+- Just in a few seconds, you’ll be presented with the Recovery Mode menu on your Galaxy Tab A.

 Method 2: Using ADB commands

-ADB and Fastboot is a versatile command line tool which lets you communicate with your phone when connected to PC (Windows, Mac or Linux) using a USB cable.
-Lets use this ADB and Fastboot method to boot Samsung Galaxy Tab A into Recovery mode.
+ADB and Fastboot is a versatile command-line tool that lets you communicate with your phone when connected to PC (Windows, Mac, or Linux) using a USB cable.
+Let’s use this ADB and Fastboot method to boot Samsung Galaxy Tab A into Recovery mode.

-Step 2: Enable OEM unlocking and Advanced reboot mode from Developer options.
+- Also, enable OEM unlocking and Advance reboot mode from Developer options.

-Step 4: Connect your Galaxy Tab A to PC using standard USB cable.
+- Connect your Galaxy Tab A to PC using a standard USB cable.

 adb reboot recovery

 - As soon as you press enter key, your Galaxy Tab A will boot into Recovery mode.